magic-fields-team/Magic-Fields-2/readme.txt

 2. List of post types and custom taxonomies

 == Changelog ==

+= 2.3.1 =
+* add verification in dispacher, add wpdb->prepare
+* add improvements and testing for WP 4.2.2

 = 2.3 =
 * Fix #232 mf_register.php Warning on line 40